 All decisions concerning scorekeeping, suspension, disqualification, fines and interpretation of rules by the Race Director are final and subject to change at the Race Director’s discretion.
 Questions regarding race procedure or other decisions will not be discussed while the race program is in progress.
 Anyone not adhering to this rule will be penalized at the Race Director’s discretion, which may include but not be limited to ejection, suspension, or forfeiture of points.

 Any protest must be submitted in writing to the Race Director, Head Tech Official, General Manager or Head Scorer within 15 minutes following the completion of your division’s race.
 Protest fees for engines is $100.00.
-Money will be refunded to the protester if the motor is found to be illegal.
+The team that applies for the protest must submit their engine for technical inspection as well.
+Money will be refunded to the protester if the competitor’s motor is found to be illegal, unless the protesting teams is to be found illegal as well – in this case, the track will keep the inspection fee.
 If legal, motor owner & head tech inspector will each receive $50.00 of the protest fee.
 Driver with illegal motor will receive no payoff and loss of points for that event.
 If 2nd offence; loss of payoff and all points accumulated up to and including that event will occur with possible expulsion from future competition.